liam-wiltshire/talks/hackthesystem/content.md

 ???

 - Even if we do have a vulnerable param in our code, it's easy to think it would be difficult (if not impossible) to exploit
+    - You might try to exploit it manually, and conclude that you can't get any information out
 - But there are tools that will do the work for us
     - sqlmap is a common tool used for finding and exploiting vulnerable params for mysql injection

 ---